zk794/pixel-playground/README.md

 To tell the pixel playground what to display, you just need to tell it three numbers for each pixel on the 8x8 grid.
 Therefore, you create an 8x8x3 three-dimensional array of integers.
 We call this grid the matrix representation of the image.

-An animation is just several still images shown in order.
+An animation is several still images shown in order.
 Therefore, to define an animation, you make an array of matrices, which will be an nx8x8x3 four-dimensional array (where n is the number of frames -- the only limit is your computer's memory!).

 ## simple api